 - Erythritol: A low-calorie sweetener that tastes very much like sugar

-- Xylitol: Even your dentist can't say "no" to this sweetener
+- Xylitol: Even your teeth can't say "no" to this sweetener

-- Monk fruit: An antioxidant-rich alternative to refined sugar
+- Monk fruit: An alternative to refined sugar with antioxidants

 See Related: Melatonin for Kids: Is Melatonin a Safe Sleep Aid for Kids?